MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Many of the processes in Microsoft Dynamics GP, such as posting or printing, require that the user performing the process be able to access multiple windows and reports.
-If you deny a user access to an item that’s part of a process, the user won’t be able to complete that process.
-A message may appear stating that the user isn’t privileged to open the resource.
+If you deny a user access to an item that's part of a process, the user won't be able to complete that process.
+A message may appear stating that the user isn't privileged to open the resource.
 However, Microsoft Dynamics GP may not always display a message indicating the problem; the process may simply not be completed.